farhanatasnim/Dengue_Forcasting_Climatic/README.md

 * Granger casuality test(GC test): The Granger causality test is a statistical hypothesis test used to determine whether one time series can predict another.
 * We performed Granger casuality test between dengue cases and rainfall timeseries in order to find casual relationship between the two.

- **Table 1: Granger Casuality Test Results for Cases Vs Rainfall in Different Regions**
+ **Table 1: Granger Casuality Test Results for "Cases Vs Rainfall" in Different Regions**

 |  Cases Vs Rainfall             | p-value Sanjuan       |p-value Iquitos       | p-value Ahmedabad    |
 | ------------- | ------------- | ------------- | ------------- |